epicodus-curriculum/react-full-stack/1a_classwork_react_with_api_three_day_project.md

 ### Full Stack Project

-Spend the next three class sessions building a React application around an API built during your back end language class.
+Spend the next three class sessions building a React application around an API of your choosing.
 You may create any type of application as long as it uses the following:

 * React
 * React hooks to manage state